dbushell/Nestable/README.md

 ### Configuration

+You can add `data-move-in` attribute to `item`, the value is a list no, which defined in `list` object, using `data-list-no` attribute, see example list-2, these item can only move up/down in theirs list range.

 You can change the follow options:

 * `maxDepth` number of levels an item can be nested (default `5`)